LiveHelperChat/doc/docs/proactive.md

     * Delete `lhc_per` cookie
     * Start new browsing session in incognito window.
 * By default operator has to be online for invitation to be send.
 Widget has to be in online state.
+* Make sure you have entered default message

 ### How proactive messages retargeting works?